Instore: History

 In May 2007, Peter Burdon, former chief executive of Thorntons, was installed as chief executive.
 In July 2008, the company rejected a £11.4 million cash offer for the business, arguing that the chain is being undervalued.
 The bid was made by Seaham Investments, who already control 30.6% of the company.
 In January 2009, a trading notice issued following the Christmas trading period was of a disappointment to the company, in which they said sales were not as expected.

-Later in the month, the final year periods profits were announced at a £4 to 5 million pound loss.
+Closure

+In February 2009, John Jackson, chairman of Poundstretcher and Instore, announced that the Instore locations would gradually be reformatted as Poundstretcher Extra locations.